hermangroup/docs/introduction/how-to-buy.rst

   https://onepagex.com

-  One Page Exchange is a single-page instant exchange allowing users to convert Dash into over 140 different cryptocurrencies without registration.
+  One Page Exchange is a single-page instant exchange allowing users to convert Historia into over 140 different cryptocurrencies without registration.

 CoinSwitch